ReedClanton/html2nix/README.md

 - Clone this repo to your local Nix machine.
 - Place your `bookmarks.html` file as exported by Firefox in the `<repoRoot>/inputs/` directory.
-- From the root of the repo, run `shell-nix'.
+- From the root of the repo, run `shell-nix`.
 - You should see a Nix syntax representation of the `bookmarks.html` file.

 # Output Usage